 8. How are service and support arranged?

 An integration between your webshop and ERP system is not a static solution.
 Even if the connection is established and the data exchange is satisfactory, changes can take place in the form of updates.
-For example, an update of your ERP system, or an update of your webshop.
+For example, an update of your ERP system or your webshop.

 How does the partner deal with this?
 To what extent will there be a seamless integration even after the update, and should adjustments arise from this: who are these for?
-The costs of support after implementation play an important role in your cost price calculations.
+The support costs after implementation play an important role in your cost price calculations.

 Support in the event of malfunctions is equally important.
 If your link ends just before the holidays, how quickly will the problem be resolved?
 Can you also reach your partner’s helpdesk during the weekend?
 Support outside office hours can be charged, and it is nice if you know this in time.